 Recyclable materials such as PET may be sorted from other recyclables at material recovery centers, and baled for shipment to a PET recycling facility.
 As with other scrap material, focus should be on proper bale handling and storage practices to minimize product contamination.

-After arriving at a recycling facility such as ECOSTAR, bales are staged before placed the conveyor and fed to the bale breaker.
+After arriving at a recycling facility, bales may be staged before they are placed on the conveyor belt and fed to the bale breaker.
 Bales are then split open, and bottles are singulated.
 This material may be pre-washed, and labels removed, using steam and chemicals.
 During the pre-wash stage, bottles sent through a hot water or hot air trommel will result in PVC bottles turning slightly brown, providing for easier identification and removal during the manual sorting.

 The pre-wash and label removal allows for easier identification of material using Near Infrared (NIR) sorting equipment to remove other materials.
 Other technologies employed include metal detectors and manual sorting belts.
-Manual sorting techniques may include either positive (removing the PET from the belt or remove the other material and leave the PET on the belt.
+Manual sorting techniques may include either positive (removing the PET from the material flow) or negative (removing the non-PET material) sorting.

 After the sorting process, the PET material is ground into particles known as “flakes.”
 Flake purity is central to preserving the value of the reclaimed plastic.
 Further separation techniques involve washing and air classification as well as water baths, where material either sinks or floats, which helps separate residual foreign materials.
 Washing can be undertaken at standard or elevated heat levels.
 The use of disinfectants and detergents aids in achieving a complete cleaning.

 After the completion of grinding, washing, and separation steps, the material is rinsed to eliminate any remaining contaminants or cleaning agents.
 The recycled PET is then dried before reintroduction as a manufacturing material or before further processing.